About Dinesh D’Souza

 Death of a Nation’s bracing alternative vision of American history explains the Democratic Party’s dark past, reinterprets the roles of figures like Van Buren, FDR and LBJ, and exposes the hidden truth that racism comes not from Trump or the conservative right but rather from Democrats and progressives on the left.

 To learn more about Dinesh D’Souza’s long list of successful books, films, and cultural commentary, click here.
-Dinesh is a frequent guest of The REALLY, Real Deal, and you can also listen to an archive of Brother Craig’s previous interview with Dinesh (featuring his movie, “2016: Obama’s America”) here.
+Dinesh is a frequent guest of The REALLY, Real Deal, and you can also listen to an archive of Reverend Craig’s previous interview with Dinesh (featuring his movie, “2016: Obama’s America”) here.